ananyap05/quadb-task/README.md

 - Change the `difficulty` parameter in `Blockchain()` to adjust mining difficulty.
 - Experiment with tampering with block data to observe integrity detection.

-## Contribution
-Feel free to fork the repository and submit pull requests with improvements or additional features.

-## License
-This project is licensed under the MIT License.